wp-plugins/easy-embed/readme.txt

 Donate link: http://alexmansfield.com/
 Tags: embed, code, html
 Requires at least: 2.8
-Tested up to: 3.0
+Tested up to: 3.5.1
-Stable tag: 1.0
+Stable tag: 1.1

-Allows code to be easily embedded in posts and pages.
+Allows any code to be easily embedded in posts and pages.

 == Description ==